 When was the tiebreak invented?

-The tiebreak was first introduced at the 1970 US Open, to avoid matches from going on forever.
+It was first introduced at the 1970 US Open to ensure matches reached a timely conclusion.

 Why do players wear all white at Wimbledon?

-On average, playing tennis burns 400–700 calories per hour, depending on the intensity and the player’s body weight.
+Average players burn 400–700 calories per hour, depending on intensity and body weight.

 Who is the youngest Grand Slam champion?